Katherine Ann Power: Prison and release

 While in prison, Power completed her college degree in liberal studies through Boston University.
 In March 1998, she was eligible for parole after receiving time off for good behavior but withdrew her request after opposition from Schroeder's family.

 On October 2, 1999, she was released from prison and placed on fourteen years of probation after serving six years of her eight- to twelve-year sentence.
 Aged 50 at the time of release, Power then returned to Oregon and the family she formed while a fugitive.
 Shortly after release, she appeared at a public forum on peace at Willamette University in Salem, Oregon, where she questioned the "violent posture" of some people in the peace movement, including activist Philip Berrigan.

 Later, Power enrolled in graduate studies at Oregon State University in Corvallis, where she worked on a master's degree in interdisciplinary studies with focuses on writing, philosophy, and ethics.
 She also taught freshman composition for the English department.
 On May 10, 2001, she read a poem she wrote called "Falling from Darkness" in Corvallis and graduated with her MAIS later that year.
 In September 2001, Power represented the Oregon State philosophy department in a biotech lecture series.

 As of 2008, Power worked for Cambridge Cares About AIDS in the Boston area.
 As of 2013 she lived in Boston and had two grandsons.

 Cultural references

 Since her surrender, Power and her story have been the basis for a variety of books and even a television episode of Law & Order.
 The episode, entitled "White Rabbit", was loosely based on her case, in which the character based on her, named Susan Forrest, is found after money from her crime spree turns up in a private safety deposit box after a robbery.
 William Kunstler appears in the episode playing himself as Forrest's lawyer.
 The fifth-season episode aired on October 19, 1994.
 Later her story was the basis for Dana Spiotta's novel Eat the Document (2006).

 She also plays a part in David Racine's novel Floating in a Most Peculiar Way (1999).

+In 2026, Deborah Salem Smith and Charlie Thurston co-wrote The Getaway Driver, a play inspired by Power's story, that debuted at Trinity Rep in Providence, RI.
+The play tells Power's story along with experiences from Claire Schroeder, daughter of murdered Officer Walter Schroeder.